 As a religious professional and not a professional religionist, honoring deities beyond the Hellenic lunar calendar and a few Ancient Greek holidays is not something I do often.
-By “professional religionist,” I mean that I don’t sell books on Hellenism or polytheism.
-Beyond my work reviving some of the worship of the Eumenides, I wouldn’t call myself a specialist in the worship of any deity.
+By “professional religionist,” I mean that I don’t sell books on worshipping the Gods or polytheism.
+Beyond my work adapting some of the worship of the Eumenides to a modern Western context, I wouldn’t call myself a specialist in the worship of any deity.

-In 2008, my blog was one of extremely few Hellenic blogs online that focused on Hellenism outside of the TJA-sphere.
+In 2008, my blog was one of extremely few Hellenic Gods-oriented blogs online in English that focused on worshipping them outside of the TJA-sphere.
 I had a religious obligation to raise my voice and be vocal.
 In 2014, it was one of many.
 My major takeaway from that conference was that someone (not me) needed to raise a voice about polytheism as a component (not sole focus) of a professional and personal life.
 This post is absolutely not about a non-theistic polytheism, nor is it about devotional polytheism in the same way that others have discussed it.
 This is about culture.

 One definition of culture is “the customs, arts, social institutions, and achievements of a particular nation, people, or other social group” (Apple Dictionary).
-I want to discuss Hellenic polytheism in terms of its impact on my personal and professional life and how a polytheistic mindset informs the way I interpret my experiences.
+I want to discuss worshipping the Gods in terms of its impact on my personal and professional life and how a polytheistic mindset informs the way I interpret my experiences.
 This is about religious customs and personal practice.

 This is not about religious fervor and living only for god(s).
 This is about a perspective overhaul.
 It’s getting rid of a moldy, filter-based coffeemaker in favor of an Aeropress with a metal disk so you have delicious, portable espresso forever and ever.
 I spent a lot of time in my early- to mid-20s rooting out hidden Christian influence in my worldview, and I have a strong reaction against a lot of vocabulary that reminds me of the things I burned to ash in my psyche.
-In my interpretation of Hellenism, there is a gradual uncovering of gods in my day-to-day experience.
+In my interpretation of how to worship the Hellenic Gods, in my American context, there is a gradual uncovering of gods in my day-to-day experience.
 Some of these gods need to be honored.
 Some of them need to be appeased.
 A few of them hardly need acknowledgment at all beyond basic obligations.